iterative/ldb-resources/documentation/Getting-started-with-LDB.md

 | --- | --- |
 | Save dataset "numerals" v.1 to LDB | `$ ldb commit` |

-This action stores `"numerals"` dataset into LDB repository, and assigns a version number to it.
+This action stores `"numerals"` into LDB repository, and assigns a version number to it.

-The DeepLearningAI competition comes with a ResNet50 docker image to evaluate the candidate dataset.
-One "quick and dirty" way to check for sanity of training data is to check if the neural net can generalize over the training set.
-To simulate the competition leaderboard backend, we provide a version of ResNet50 here:  [instructions for running](TODO) that one can download and check for results.
+The DeepLearningAI competition comes with a ResNet50 docker image for evaluation.
+One "quick and dirty" way to check for sanity of training data is to check if the network can generalize over the training set.
+To simulate the competition leaderboard, we provide a version of ResNet50 here:  [instructions for running](TODO).

-Now let us assume this network was trained on the starter data, and for every training sample produced the following output in JSON format, where "class" is the input label, and "inference" is the output label:
+Now let us assume ResNet50 was trained on the starter data, and for every training sample produced the following output in JSON format, where "class" is the input label, and "inference" is the output label:

 ```json
 {